HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 Only about 1 in 200 mobile pages preload their LCP images.
 This figure falls to about 1 in 400 (0.25%) when we only consider pages whose LCP images are not statically discoverable.
-Otherwise, preloading statically discoverable images can be overkill as the browser already knows about the image thanks to its [preload scanner](https://web.dev/preload-scanner/).
+Otherwise, preloading statically discoverable images can be overkill as the browser already knows about the image thanks to its <a hreflang="en" href="https://web.dev/preload-scanner/">preload scanner</a>.

 These results show that the overwhelming majority of the web could benefit from making their LCP images more discoverable.
 Loading LCP images sooner, either by making them statically discoverable or preloading them, can go a long way to improving LCP performance.